Wednesday, January 31, 2007

 "...and put no confidence or dependence [on what we are] in the flesh..."
 Philippians 3:3

-There was (and is) a whole other side to my shyness (see my last post for the first side...).
+There was (is) a whole other side to my shyness (see my last post for the first side).

 There I was in Junior High, one of the most shy kids in all the halls.
-And yet... and yet... when teachers called upon me to read my essays or reports while standing in front of a classroom of my giggling peers, I became only a tad nervous.
-Part of me loved being up there, reading my words on notepaper.
+And yet when teachers called upon me to read my essays or reports while standing in front of a classroom of my giggling peers?
+I became only a tad nervous, for part of me loved being up there, reading my words on notepaper.

 Because, though I lacked confidence in my short, cowering, so-blah self, I had great confidence in my ability to write.
-I loved sharing-- with any soul who'd listen--my written words which seemed to drop from the sky down into my head and on down through my usually ink-smudged fingers.
+I loved sharing-- with any soul who'd listen--my written words which seemed to drop from the sky and down through my usually ink-smudged fingers.

 Don't laugh, but I remember at 14 feeling that writing was to me what Samantha's powers (from Bewitched) were to her.
-I even felt like, just give me a subject--any subject--and I could write about it well enough to fool any teacher into thinking I actually knew what the heck I was talking about (sometimes I even succeeded).
-And since I knew darn well what I was capable of (not much) I could only conclude that writing was my talent from God.
-It certainly wasn't a talent from me.
+I even felt like, just give me a subject--any subject--and I could write about it well enough to fool any teacher into thinking I actually knew what the heck I was talking about.

 For you see, I have all confidence in what God can do.
 I've watched Him do things through me which would have terrified me to even picture myself doing 20 years ago.
-And now He and I have a history together... whole long strings of memories when He did through me what I could never have done with just confidence in my faulty, weak, shyness-personified self.
+And now He and I have a history together which no person can snatch away.

-Like I said, God and I--we have a history now.
-He's never failed me yet and I don't imagine that He ever will.
+Time, experience, scary adventures-- He's never failed me yet.
+I don't imagine that He ever will.

 Another reason I liked reading my essays in front of the classroom?
 No one was allowed to interrupt me.
-I hated being interrupted while standing around with friends outside--it always made me feel that what I was saying was unimportant.
+I hated being interrupted while standing around with friends outside--always that made me feel that what I was saying was unimportant.
 Still does.

 I was a shy child.
 It was torture.

-I was shy about talking on the phone and shy about just talking, period, for fear of tripping over my words and being interrupted (therefore feeling as though what I'd been saying was boring).
+I was shy about talking on the phone and about just talking, period, for fear of tripping over my words and being interrupted (therefore feeling as though what I'd been saying was boring).
 I feared new experiences, not knowing what to do, making mistakes.
-I felt awkward and afraid of nearly everything and like I said, mostly it was a pure, constant pain.

 And I remember vowing, especially during my uncomfortable high school years, that if I had a daughter, things would be different for her.
 Well, I did and they were.